What is Podiatry?

 We can reduce cracks and remove hard skin on heels to help reduce lesions and infection.
 Removal of callous and corns to help your feet feel better and get you back moving without pain.

-We can also provide padding to offload the pressure areas, to keep you on your feet longer.
-Reduction of thickened nails using a gentle method to reduce pain at the nail and to enhance the appearance.
+We can also provide padding to offload the pressure areas to keep you on your feet longer.
+Reduction of thickened nails using a gentle method to reduce pain at the nail and enhance appearance.

 Ingrown toenails are a common complaint and can be extremely uncomfortable.
-They can be acute (short term) or chronic (long term) and sometimes involve and infection.
+They can be acute (short term) or chronic (long term) and sometimes involve an infection.

-Treatment of ingrown toenails can involve cutting the nail to remove the ingrown portion of the nail and reshaping the nail to allow better regrowth.
-If required, local anaesthetic can be used to make this process more comfortable.
+Treatment of ingrown toenails can involve cutting the nail to remove the nail’s ingrown portion and reshaping the nail to allow better regrowth.
+If required, a local anaesthetic can be used to make this process more comfortable.